 In decision-making, Mandatum Life employs best-in-class screening and exclusion.
 Best-in-class screening is the predominant method used to manage carbon exposure and climate-related investment risk.
 A decision to exclude an investment object may be taken based on, for example, sector, business involvement, norm-based factors, or controversy.

-Mandatum Life Wealth Management's holdings are continuously monitored from an ESG perspective, and the operating models of responsible investment are assessed and improved as part of an ongoing process.
-With the availability of ESG data improving and data granularity increasing, the risk analysis and portfolio management process are continuously being refined and the level of ESG risk integration deepened.
-The Allocation Solutions team is responsible for coordinating ESG issues and developing ESG tools.
-Mandatum Life's Risk Management & Development unit assists in responsible investment reporting and monitoring.
+Mandatum Life Wealth Management’s operating practices of responsible investment are assessed and improved as a part of an ongoing business development.
+With the availability of ESG data improving and data granularity increasing, the risk analysis and portfolio management processes are continuously being refined and the level of ESG risk integration deepened.